riddhishah2811/web-password-manager/README.md

 # web-password-manager
 # Overview
-Manage the Password for different websites
+TIt is very high level spring application hich manage the Password for different websites.
+This follows the MVC Architecture.
+Currently working on changes and the modifications of it.

+# Technologies and Languages
+Java, Spring MVC , HTML, CSS, Bootstrap,Thymleaf,Lombok